William Kennedy Smith: Early life, family, and education

-Born at St. Elizabeth's Hospital in the Brighton neighborhood of Boston, William Kennedy Smith is the younger son of Stephen Edward Smith and Jean Kennedy Smith.
-His mother was the youngest daughter of Joseph P. Kennedy, Sr. and Rose Fitzgerald Kennedy.
+Born in Boston, William Kennedy Smith is the younger son of Stephen Edward Smith and Jean Kennedy Smith.
+His mother was the youngest daughter of Joseph P. Kennedy Sr. and Rose Fitzgerald Kennedy.
 He is a nephew of President John F. Kennedy, Senator and Attorney General Robert F. Kennedy, and Senator Ted Kennedy.
-Smith has an elder brother, Stephen Edward Smith Jr., and two adoptive sisters, Kym and Amanda Smith.
+Smith has an elder brother, Stephen Edward Smith Jr., and two adopted sisters, Kym and Amanda Smith.

 He attended boarding school at Salisbury School in Salisbury, Connecticut.
 He received his undergraduate degree from Duke University; completed premedical post-baccalaureate studies at Bryn Mawr College; and, in 1991, received his M.D. degree from Georgetown University School of Medicine.

 Personal life

 Smith married Anne Henry, an arts fundraising consultant, on May 12, 2011 at Tilghman Island, Maryland.
-They have two children, India (born 2012) and Stephen (born 2013).
+They have three children.

 Legal accusations

 1991 sexual assault charge

-In 1991, Smith was tried and acquitted on a charge of rape, represented by Miami-based criminal defense attorney Roy Black in a trial that attracted extensive media coverage.
+On December 12, 1991, Smith was acquitted of rape at a trial that attracted extensive media coverage.

-The incident began on the evening of Good Friday, March 29, 1991, when Smith, then 30 years old, was in a bar (named Au Bar) in Palm Beach, Florida, with his uncle, Senator Ted Kennedy, and his cousin Patrick J. Kennedy.
-There, Smith met Patricia Bowman, a 29-year-old woman and another young woman at the bar.
-According to a police affidavit by investigating police officers who interviewed Bowman, Smith asked for a ride back to a nearby house owned by the Kennedy family.
-Smith and Bowman then walked along the beach.
+The alleged incident occurred on the evening of Good Friday, March 29, 1991, when Smith was at Au Bar in Palm Beach, Florida with his uncle, Senator Ted Kennedy, and his cousin, Patrick J. Kennedy.
+There, Smith met Patricia Bowman and two other women.
+According to police, Smith asked Bowman for a ride back to a nearby house owned by the Kennedy family; Smith and Bowman then walked along the beach.
 Bowman told police that Smith then violently raped her.
 At about 4:00 am, she called two friends who retrieved her from the Kennedy compound and took her first to their home and then to her own home, where Bowman called a rape crisis center.

-A few hours later, she reported the incident to the police and was taken to a hospital for a rape kit examination, which documented sperm in her vagina, complaints of severe pain, and bruising.
-At trial, Smith said that he and Bowman had engaged in sex, but it had been consensual.
-Although three women, including a law student and a medical student, were willing to testify that Smith had sexually assaulted them in incidents in the 1980s that were not reported to the police, their testimony was excluded on the grounds that the pattern of behavior reported was not similar enough in its details to the Bowman case.
+A few hours later, Bowman reported the incident to the police and was taken to a hospital for a rape kit examination, which documented semen in her vagina, complaints of severe pain, and bruising.
+At trial, Smith said that he and Bowman had engaged in sex, but that the sex had been consensual.
+Although three other women were willing to testify that Smith had sexually assaulted them in incidents in the 1980s that were not reported to the police, their testimony was excluded on the grounds that the pattern of behavior reported was not similar enough in its details to the Bowman case.
+When Bowman testified, her face was hidden by a large blue dot—leading to her being termed "the Blue Dot Woman" by a few journalists—but she chose to go public with her identity later.

-When Bowman testified, her face was hidden by a large dot, but she chose to go public with her identity later.
 Smith was acquitted of all charges.
 It took the jury less than 75 minutes to reach a not guilty verdict.